dhruvasagar/go-wasm-demo/docs/presentations/PRESENTATION.md

 **Q: "How do you handle DOM manipulation in WASM?"**
 A: "You don't!
 Use WASM for business logic, JavaScript for UI.
 Our demo shows this separation clearly - WASM calculates, JS updates the UI."

+**Q: "What about mobile apps?
+Can I use this on iOS and Android?"**
+A: "Great question!
+Today, it works perfectly in mobile browsers - 99% support.
+React Native integration is experimental but functional.
+Native iOS apps can use Wasm3/Wasmer runtimes.
+By 2026, WASI 1.0 will enable full native mobile integration.
+Check our MOBILE_WEBASSEMBLY.md guide!"

+**Q: "Is WebAssembly ready for production mobile development?"**
+A: "For Progressive Web Apps?
+Absolutely!
+For React Native?
+Use cautiously but it works.
+For native iOS/Android?
+Still experimental.
+The hybrid approach - native UI + WASM business logic - is often the sweet spot."

+**Q: "What's the performance like on mobile devices?"**
+A: "Excellent for CPU-intensive tasks - our order calculator runs 2-4x faster than JavaScript on mobile.
+Battery usage is actually better than JS for heavy computation.
+The real win is offline capability - all business logic works without network."

 > **Presenter Notes:** These are actual questions from our presentations.
+The mobile questions are becoming increasingly common as the ecosystem matures.
 Have good answers ready!
-The key is being honest about trade-offs while showing the clear benefits for appropriate use cases.
+The key is being honest about trade-offs while showing the clear benefits for appropriate use cases and the exciting roadmap ahead.